readthedocs/readthedocs.org/docs/user/guides/reproducible-builds.rst

 and *those settings live in your Git repository*.

-This allows you to validate changes using :doc:`pull requests </pull-requests>`, and ensures versions build the same over time.
+This allows you to validate changes using :doc:`pull requests </pull-requests>`, and ensures that all your versions can be rebuilt from a reproducible configuration.

 Use a requirements file for Python dependencies
 -----------------------------------------------

-We recommend using a Pip :ref:`pip:requirements-file-format` or Conda :ref:`Environment file <config-file/v2:conda.environment>` to pin Python dependencies.
+We recommend using a Pip :ref:`requirements file <pip:requirements-file-format>` or Conda :ref:`environment file <config-file/v2:conda.environment>` to pin Python dependencies.
-This allows you to ensure that top-level dependencies and extensions don't change.
+This ensures that top-level dependencies and extensions don't change.

 A configuration file with explicit dependencies looks like this: